-On May 12, 2016, the Board approved a restructuring of our standing committees and established an Audit and Qualified Legal Compliance Committee, a Governance Committee, a Compliance Committee, an Alternatives Oversight Committee and a Distribution Oversight Committee, which are discussed in greater detail below.
+On May 12, 2016, the Board approved a restructuring of our canding committees and established an Audit and Qualified Legal Compliance Committee, a Governance Committee a Compliance Committee, an Alternatives Oversight Committee and a Distribution Oversight Committee, which are discussed in greater detail below.

-Audit and Qualified Legal Compliance Committee (the "Audit Committee")
+Audit and Qualified Legal Compliance Committee "Audit Committee")

-The members of the Audit Committee are Dr. Froehlich and Messrs.
+The members of the Audit Committee are Dr. incehlich and Messrs.
 Hui and Ward each of whom is independent for purposes of the 1940 Act.
 Mr. Ward serves as chairman of the Audit Committee.
 The Audit Committee is responsible for approving our independent accountants, reviewing with our independent accountants the plans and results of the audit engagement and the adequacy of our internal accounting controls, and approving professional services provided by our independent accountants.
-The Audit Committee is charged with compliance with Rules 205.2(k) and 205.3(c) of Title 17 of the Code of Federal Regulations regarding alternative reporting procedures for attorneys representing us who appear and practice before the SEC on behalf of us.
-The Audit Committee is also responsible for reviewing and overseeing the valuation of debt and equity securities that are not publicly traded or for which current market values are not readily available pursuant to policies and procedures adopted by our Board.
+The Audit Committee is charged with compliance with Rules 205.2 (Ry and 205.3(c) of Title 17 of the Code of Federal Regulations regarding alternative reporting procedures for attorneys representing us who appear and practice before the SEC on behalf of us.
+The Audit Committee is also responsible for reviewing and overseeing the valuation of debt and equity securities that are not policies and procedures adopted by our Board.
 The Board and Audit Committee will use the services of one or more independent valuation firms to help them determine the fair value of these securities.
 Our Board has determined that Mr. Ward is an "audit committee financial expert," as defined under Item 407(d)(5) of Regulation S-K under the Exchange Act.
 In addition, each member of our Audit Committee meets the current independence and experience requirements of Rule 10A-3 under the Exchange Act.
 The Audit Committee met six times during the prior fiscal year.